Moving Abroad Checklist 2: Researching Your New Country in…

 “Maybe we can go to the party district!
 Where is it?
 You know… a street is full of bars and clubs that every big city in the world has!”

 That is it.
-He just asked me about a Bangkok-style party district in an Islamic society where a woman could face problems if their skirts were above their knees.
+He just asked me about a Bangkok-style party district in an Islamic society where woman could face problems if their skirts were above their knees.
 A place where was often cheaper to buy an airline ticket to another country if you wanted to party.

 This guy had no idea where he was.